mihar-22/wcom-cli/README.md

  * `build` steps (Phase 2) where some basic knowledge of how the TS compiler works is needed,
  * otherwise you're good to go!
  *
- * Take advantage of existing plugins such as `litPlugin` to do the hard work, so you
+ * Take advantage of existing plugins such as `litElementPlugin` to do the hard work, so you
  * can create your own plugins that focus on the simple stuff.
  */
 export interface Plugin<ComponentRootNodeType extends Node = Node> {